This is the R script for Week 13 Lab.

 We have added median household income to our store-level data.
 Export this data and visualize in Tableau.

-Aggregating by geography
+Aggregating by Geography

 Now we have the information to count the number of store in each county.
 We can use the group_by()